StephenBrom54/CS_400_Delicate_Garbage_Assignment1/README.md

      - UpTeach
      - ClassKeep

-3. Potential customers, end users, or buyers:
+3. Potential Customers, End Users, or Buyers:
      - Potential customers/buyers: Educational organizations
      - End users: Instructors, administrators, and facilities directors of education organizations

-4. Potential features and functions:
+4. Potential Features and Functions:
      - A functional perspective of all classrooms
      - Classroom Condition: visualized on some kind of meaningful scale or spectrum
      - Feedback: the ability for room users to provide feedback or notifications about classroom conditions, needs, inventory, etc. This would be functionally different/easier/better than simply submitting a ticket to a helpdesk such as IT, which may not be responsible for classroom aesthetics or inventory.